 She has been active in the development and monitoring of Natural Resource management (NRM) works, physical and economic infrastructure in Rural areas of Gujarat, under MGNREGA and is fascinated by water management systems adopted by our ancient civilizations.

-Sayali is an Architect and Urban Designer, who believes that a city form and built environment plays a very important role in the process of human development.
+Sayali is an Architect and Urban Designer from SPA Delhi, who believes that a city form and built environment plays a very important role in the process of human development.
 She recently won a South Asia Winner tag 2018 in a global future city competition by UKNC, UNESCO and RICS London, for a future model of Delhi around the idea of Urban Farming.
 Her research and past experience of working on the scenario of urbanization of many Indian cities makes her believe that HappiCities is the way forward for sustainable, smart future of Indian cities and villages.

 She is also an artist and takes some time to publish her thoughts over development scenario in Indian cities through sketches and poetry. thepaperparachute.wordpress.com